iree-org/iree-llvm-sandbox/experimental/iterators/README.md

   // ...
   ReturnType computeNext() {
     // ...
-    Upstream->computeNext();  // Specialization is known, can be inlined
+    upstream->computeNext();  // Specialization is known, can be inlined
     // ...
 ```